 - Should I take the computer-delivered test or the paper-delivered test?

-How the test is delivered varies by state.
-Check your State Requirements to see which formats are available to you.
+How the test is delivered varies by state or jurisdiction.
+Check your Requirements by State or Jurisdiction to see which formats are available to you.

 - Is there a difference between the computer-delivered test and the paper-delivered test?

 The computer-delivered test and paper-delivered test cover and score the same content.

 - Do I have to take all of my subtests in the same format?

 No. If your state or jurisdiction offers both paper- and computer-delivered testing, you may take each subtest in the format you are most comfortable with.

 Registration and Scheduling